 - Eggs.
 These act as a binder for the meatloaf and hold all the ingredients together.
 They prevent the meatloaf from falling apart.

 - Bacon.
 Use a thin cut bacon so that it cooks completely, evenly and gets crisp.

-- After you have mixed together your meatloaf ingredients and formed it into a loaf, place it on a broiler pan.
+- Form meat mixture into a loaf and place it on a broiler pan.
 The grease that cooks off will drain through the broiler pan and your meatloaf won’t be sitting in it’s own fat as it cooks

 - Bake the meatloaf at 350 degrees F for about 40 minutes.

 - Remove from the oven and cover with the remaining ketchup mixture.

 - Increase oven temperature to 400 degrees F. and bake for another 12-15 minutes until ketchup glaze as set up.
 If the bacon appears to be burning, cover the top of the meatloaf with foil.

 - Cook to desired temperature, I cook mine to about 155 degrees F. I always use my favorite Therma Pen meat thermometer to check the temperature.